markemer/rpi-latex-thesis/README.md

   Un-comment [line 314](https://github.com/gonsie/rpi-latex-thesis/blob/master/thesis.cls#L314) "for use in making an unnumbered bibliography with hanging indents."
 - Added a Candidacy title page (no signature lines).
   Use the command `\softtitlepage`.
 - Added command for self attribution footnote.
-See [template/rpithes.tex:25](https://github.com/gonsie/rpi-latex-thesis/blob/master/template/rpithes.tex#L25).
+See [template/rpithes.tex:25](https://github.com/gonsie/rpi-latex-thesis/blob/master/template/rpithes.tex#L25) and the OGE Thesis Manual (page 12).